MShawon/YouTube-Viewer/README.md

       * [Windows from source code](https://github.com/MShawon/YouTube-Viewer#installation)
       * [Linux / Mac from source code](https://github.com/MShawon/YouTube-Viewer#linux--mac)
    2) Then put your video links in the [urls.txt](https://github.com/MShawon/YouTube-Viewer#urls) file
-   3) To search your video on YouTube and then play it put the search keywords and video title in the [search.txt](https://github.com/MShawon/YouTube-Viewer#search) file
+   3) To search for your video on YouTube and then play it, put the search keywords and video title in the [search.txt](https://github.com/MShawon/YouTube-Viewer#search) file
    4) Get your [proxy](https://github.com/MShawon/YouTube-Viewer#proxies) list
    5) Run the script and follow the instructions from there.